VictorCabrejos/genai-pdf-qa-bot/docs/guides/student-setup-guide.md

 pip install -r requirements.txt
 ```

-This may take a few minutes as it installs all necessary libraries including FastAPI, OpenAI, and other dependencies.
+This may take a few minutes as it installs all necessary libraries including FastAPI, SQLAlchemy, OpenAI, and other dependencies.

+## Step 4: Set Up PostgreSQL Database

+The application now uses PostgreSQL for data storage.
+Follow these steps to set up the database:

+1. **Install PostgreSQL**:
+   - Follow the instructions for your operating system at [postgresql.org/download](https://www.postgresql.org/download/)
+   - Remember your PostgreSQL admin password during installation

+2. **Create a Database**:
+   - For Windows: Open pgAdmin (installed with PostgreSQL)
+   - For macOS/Linux: Open terminal and connect to PostgreSQL:
+     ```bash
+     sudo -u postgres psql
+     ```
+   - Create a new database:
+     ```sql
+     CREATE DATABASE pdf_qa_bot;
+     ```
+   - (Optional) Create a dedicated user:
+     ```sql
+     CREATE USER pdf_user WITH PASSWORD 'your_password';
+     GRANT ALL PRIVILEGES ON DATABASE pdf_qa_bot TO pdf_user;
+     ```

+3. **Install pgvector Extension**:
+   - Follow installation instructions at [github.com/pgvector/pgvector](https://github.com/pgvector/pgvector)
+   - Once installed, enable the extension in your database:
+     ```sql
+     \c pdf_qa_bot
+     CREATE EXTENSION vector;
+     ```

-## Step 4: Get an OpenAI API Key
+## Step 5: Get an OpenAI API Key

 The application requires an OpenAI API key to function: